Dioscelestial/Reto-Master/Concepts.md

 # Reto-Master
 This a recopilation of concepts about the cloud of Azure
-# ¿ What is the cloud ?
+# What is the cloud?
 Prestación de Servicios Informáicos a través de internet.

 ## Ventajas